Therapy for Trauma

 What helps heal trauma?

 Research evidence indicates psychotherapy is the most effective form of treatment for trauma.
-At Cadence Psychology Studio, I use a tri-phasic model of trauma treatment, which includes Phase 1: Safety and Stabilization, Phase 2: Trauma Processing, and Phase 3: Integration.
+At Cadence Psychology Studio, we use a tri-phasic model of trauma treatment, which includes Phase 1: Safety and Stabilization, Phase 2: Trauma Processing, and Phase 3: Integration.
 It is important to know that details of past trauma will not be addressed until a safe therapeutic relationship is established and skills for regulating emotions are developed and strengthened.
 Eye Movement, Desensitization, and Reprocessing (EMDR) is often used to treat trauma as it is an effective and evidence-based therapy for trauma recovery.
 Please click the button below for more information on EMDR.
-If you, or someone you know, experience symptoms that match the trauma symptoms listed above, I am confident I can help and invite you to contact me today to see whether therapy is right for you.
+If you, or someone you know, experience symptoms that match the trauma symptoms listed above, we are confident we can help and invite you to contact the office today to see whether therapy is right for you.